 The command stops the operating system.
-The system power turns off, the power-on light begins to slowly flash, and the system goes into a standby state.
+The system power turns off, the power-on light begins to slowly flash, and the system goes into a standby state. - 4.
+At the Linux command line, type shutdown -h now.

-- 5. Record the IPL type and the IPL mode from the control panel display to help you return the system to this state when the installation or replacement procedure is completed. - 6.
+The command stops the operating system.
+The system power turns off, the power-on light begins to slowly flash, and the system goes into a standby state. - 5.
+Record the IPL type and the IPL mode from the control panel display to help you return the system to this state when the installation or replacement procedure is completed. - 6.
 Set the power switches of any devices connected to the system to off. - 7.
 Unplug any power cables that are attached to the unit from electrical outlets.
 Ensure that you unplug power cables from peripheral devices, such as printers and expansion units.

-Important: The system is equipped with a second power supply.
+Important: The system may be equipped with a second power supply.
 Before continuing with this procedure, ensure that all power sources to the system have been disconnected.
 (L003)

-Stopping a system by using the Hardware Management Console
+Stopping a system by using the HMC